-Hemlington Hall Academy is a mainstream school which houses a specialist 'High Needs Base'.
-The High Needs Base (HNB) is currently a 15-place provision.
+Hemlington Hall Academy is a mainstream school which houses a specialist 'High Needs Base' (Reception and KS1) and a specialist KS2 Base.
+The High Needs Base (HNB) is currently a 15-place provision and the specialist base is currently a 6 place provision.
+Occasionally, short-term additional places are created in order to meet school or L.A. need.
+Where this occurs, staffing is increased accordingly.

 Places are allocated by the Local Authority according to the specific needs of children across Middlesbrough.
 The HNB provides a nurturing, needs-led environment, enabling detailed assessment to take place on a day-to-day basis in a small group setting.